John Wigham Richardson

-John Wigham Richardson (7 January 1837 – 15 April 1908) was a British shipbuilder on Tyneside during the late 19th and early 20th century.
+John Wigham Richardson (7 January 1837 – 15 April 1908) was an English shipbuilder on Tyneside during the late 19th and early 20th century.

-Career
+Early life and career

 Richardson was born on 7 January 1837, the son of devout Quakers Edward Richardson and Jane Wigham, and grew up in Newcastle-upon-Tyne.
 He was educated at Bootham School, York.
 His nephew, Charles Merz, was a pioneer of electricity distribution in the UK and internationally conceiving the idea of a synchronised electricity grid, now common throughout the world.